paralect/Paralect.Config/README.md

 To run Paralect.Config.exe without any arguments you need to configure location to your Settings Folder for particular App.config.xslt or Web.config.xslt in Path File.
 </p>
+ 1.One path file for the all solution projects
+ </ br>
- 1. One path file for the all solution projects Without any arguments Paralect.Config will start search for Path File at the current directory (where *.config.xslt located) if Path File will not found it will look into the parent folder, therefore if you want to have one Path File for the all projects and you have project structure like below, you can just put Path File under source folder and it will be used to transform all solution configs :
+Without any arguments Paralect.Config will start search for Path File at the current directory (where *.config.xslt located) if Path File will not found it will look into the parent folder, therefore if you want to have one Path File for the all projects and you have project structure like below, you can just put Path File under source folder and it will be used to transform all solution configs :

 ``` text